Knueller27/Open-Interest-Plots/README.md

 Options data is downloaded with `yfinance` and visualized for open interest of Calls and Puts by strike price and expiration date.

+The console output comes blank without any labels for further usage, but saving the plots generates a labeled plot that is helpful to myself, as you can see in the "plots" folder.

 ## Installation

 Needed Python modules: